 The spine is designed to deal with latitudinal, or up and down stress.
 When providing support to our bodies and holding us upright, it is a very strong mechanism.
 However, it is not designed to deal with longitudinal or sideways forces that can exceed 2000 pounds.

 The sharp angular energies that occur during an auto accident cause the spine to move in ways that compromise its design.
 This unnatural movement stretches, tears, and compresses the delicate tissue that fills the spaces around and between the vertebrae of the spine.
 The result is a whole suite of injuries that are extremely painful and can remain symptomatic for weeks, months, or even years.

 Find out how we can help you get treatment.

-When you’ve suffered back or neck injuries in car accident you need to seek medical help as soon as possible.
+When you’ve suffered back or neck injuries in a car accident you need to seek medical help as soon as possible.
 Your doctor is in the best position to diagnose and treat your condition.
 He or she will also prescribe therapies and medications that will alleviate your pain and get you back on the road to good health.

 However, with your doctor’s permission, there are also natural remedies available to help ease the pain in your neck and back.
 After all, when it comes to pain, you need all the relief you can get.